-Though not the only determining factor, a dog’s size can greatly impact how many years they can live.
-For instance, Canine Journal states that dogs averaging 15 pounds like the Jack Russell Terrier generally live around 13 to 16 years old.
+Though not the only determining factor, a dog's size can greatly impact how many years it can live.

 So then why is the French Bulldog expected to last between 10 and 14 years?

 The physique of a French Bulldog is stout and heavy-boned.
 Such a combination may lead to a dog that'd prefer to lounge about the house.
 Without the necessary exercise, an obese Frenchie can have years taken off.

-One of the most common culprits of this sad reality is health.
-As a breed, the Frenchie is more susceptible to potential health issues when compared to a number of other small dogs.
+One of the most common culprits to this sad reality is health.
+As a breed, the French Bulldog is more susceptible to potential health issues when compared to a number of other small dogs.